Moving to Panajachel, Guatemala

 We asked people living in Panajachel to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "I wish I had brought a LED Flash light, portable water filtering device and portable solar phone charger when I moved to Guatemala.
-I wish I had left behind extra clothes, luggage and prejudices," commented one expat who made the move to Panajachel.
+I wish I had left behind extra clothes, luggage and prejudices," explained one expat living in Panajachel, Guatemala.

 Get Quote